Solar Art Day

 April 5, 2018

-We were fortunate to have Carol Flueckiger, an artist and Associate Professor of Art at Texas Tech University, visit our headquarters office this afternoon to deliver a hands-on Solar Powered Painting workshop to our team.
+We were fortunate to have Carol Flueckiger, an artist and Associate Professor of Art at Texas Tech University.
+She visited our headquarters office this afternoon to deliver a hands-on Solar Powered Painting workshop to our team.
 The technique she has perfected over two decades uses the sun’s exposure to create cyanotype prints on paper or fabric.
 This was a fantastic way for us to view the work we do every day with solar energy in a whole new light.

 “From the moment Carol reached out to us, I knew this was a perfect thing for Freedom Solar Power!
 The end result was very impressive and the hands-on team building exercise was a great break from the office life.
 Now we are looking forward to finding ways to integrate this process into our community outreach program.”– Zach